 Who She Was:

 While she usually referred to herself as “nobody, from Nowheresville,” Marsha P. Johnson was far from that.
 Her story starts in Elizabeth New Jersey, where she was born on August 24th, 1945.
 The child of a General Motors assembly line worker and a housekeeper, Marsha grew up in a devoutly Catholic environment with 6 siblings.
 She began expressing herself by wearing dresses at a young age, but faced pushback from both her family and her peers.

 Marsha moved from New Jersey to New York in 1963.
 There, she found a community of gay and transgender peers, and soon she was able to come out herself.
 “It was that year — 1969 — when I finally went out in the street in drag full-time,” Marsha told the Village Voice in a 1979 interview, “I just said, ‘I don’t give a shit,’ and I’ve been in drag most of the time since.”
 That year was also when she adopted the moniker of Marsha P. Johnson: the P, she said, stood for “pay it no mind,” her usual response when asked about her gender identity.
 According to her peers, Johnson identified as a “transvestite,” gay, and a drag queen, and used she/her pronouns.

 Marsha soon became a prominent figure in the New York gay community and a well-known drag performer as a member of the drag troupe Hot Peaches.
-She bussed tables and performed sex work to get by.
+To get by, she bussed tables and performed sex work.